kpustka/spotify-skill/README.md

 **Spotify has disabled my API access for the skill, it was violating their Terms of Service by enabling voice control.
 I must have missed this back in 2017 when I created the skill.**

-To use this skill currently you will need to create your own "application using https://developer.spotify.com".
-See instructions under the heading "Personal access token" .
+To use this skill currently you will need to create your own application using [The Spotify developer dashboard](https://developer.spotify.com/dashboard/).
+See instructions below under Personal Access Token.
+.
 Listen to music from your Spotify Premium music account